react18-tools/turborepo-template/README.md

 This template offers the following pre-configured features.
 Additionally, your repository will automatically be rebranded with the help of workflows and post-install scripts.

-✅ Monorepo powered by Turbo Repo for building, testing, and deploying your library
+✅ Monorepo powered by Turborepo and GitHub actions for automating building, testing, and deploying your library

 ✅ Examples with Next.js, Vite, and Remix to showcase how your library can be utilized (Note: Remix is optional due to instability in monorepo setup and folder imports)